This post may contain affiliate links. Please read our disclosure policy.

-Fill with caramel, vanilla pudding, lemon curd or leave them unstuffed.
+Fill with salted caramel, vanilla pudding, lemon curd or leave them unstuffed.
 The cake is light and fluffy and a bright white!
 Folding the egg whites into the batter gives them extra lightness and also keeps them pearly white.

 Yes, you caught me.
 I have a thing for cupcakes, and recipe development!
 This recipe is just my latest rendition of playing with all the wonders of coconut cake and finding the fluffiest and lightest version I could possibly make.
 However, I would still cast absolutely no shade on my oldies but goodies Lemon Coconut Cupcakes with Italian Meringue Buttercream.